ChrisDuffley/stationPlaylist/readme.md

 * NVDA will play a tone to indicate start of library scan when it is configured to play beeps for various announcements.
 * NVDA will start library scan in the background if library scan is started from Studio's Options dialog or at startup.
 * Double-tapping on a track on a touchscreen computer or performing default action command will now select the track and move system focus to it.
+* When taking playlist snapshots (SPL Assistant, F8), if a playlist consists of hour markers only, resolves several issues where NVDA appeared to not take snapshots.

 ## Version 18.03/15.14-LTS